matthew-robertson/Useful_things/I Learned Something Today/Bash.md

 1. `alt+b` and `alt+f` move backwards and forwards by a word.
 1. `ctrl+a` and `ctrl+e` move to the start/end of the line.
 1. `ctrl+r` and `ctrl+s` will search through the history, which is wild.
-1. You cna repeat previous data using a couple different things. `!!` will repeat the previous command, useful for building pipelines. `!$` is shorthand for the last argument of the previous command, and `!*` is shorthand for all of the arguments of the previous command.
+1. You can repeat previous data using a couple different things. `!!` will repeat the previous command, useful for building pipelines. `!$` is shorthand for the last argument of the previous command, and `!*` is shorthand for all of the arguments of the previous command.
 1. `df -h` gives you the disk sizes in a human-readable format, while `du -h` does the same for file sizes.
 1. start services (like docker, for when an AWS instance gets reset!) using `sudo service docker start`.
 1. `strace` is a cool little (and performance-heavy) tool, that tracks all syscalls a call makes. `strace ls .` records every system call `ls` would make.
 1. `grep -rl "foo" dict/to/search | xargs sed -i 's/foo/bar/g'`  will replace all instances of foo with bar in files in the target directory.
 If you're on mac, `-i` requires an argument. `-i ""` should cover that.
-1. `cp -r /path/to/copy path/to/add` will copy the contents of the first folder into the second, craeting it if needed.
+1. `cp -r /path/to/copy path/to/add` will copy the contents of the first folder into the second, creating it if needed.
 This can get funky if you're trying to copy it into a sub-folder.
 Don't do that.
 1. `awk 'BEGIN {srand(); print srand()}'` will get the number of seconds [since epoch](https://stackoverflow.com/a/41324810).
 Don't ask me how, it has to do with `srand` generally being seeded with the current time.

 ## Scripting